Review of Grantee Annual and Final Reports Procedure

 Annual progress and final reports undergo a technical review by the Wisconsin Partnership Program Finance and Operations Teams to ensure submission requirements have been met.

 Annual progress and final reports undergo a content review by the lead Program Officer.
-If there are questions or concerns raised by the Program Officer and/or the Finance Associate Director, during their review of the financial information, the report is reviewed by the WPP Administrative Leadership Team (Executive Director, Administrative Director, Associate Directors for Finance and Operations).
+If there are questions or concerns during the review, the report is also reviewed by the WPP Administrative Leadership Team.
 The Administrative Leadership Team may consult with content expert advisors.
 Decisions by the Program Officer or by the Administrative Leadership Team to accept the report as submitted, to request additional information or revisions from the grant recipient, or to not accept the report are final and may not be appealed.

 WPP will adhere to its Non-Compliance Policy for overdue, incomplete, or inaccurate reports.